KarimOsmanGH/QuranLife/README.md

 - **📋 Practical Action Steps**: Each verse includes actionable spiritual and practical guidance
 - **🤲 Dua Recommendations**: Suggested prayers (duas) for achieving your goals
 - **🔄 Related Habit Suggestions**: Discover relevant Islamic practices for your goals
+- **📤 Data Export**: Simple one-click export of all your data for backup or transfer
 - **⚡ Smart Caching**: Intelligent caching system for improved performance and offline support

 ### 🎨 **Design & UX**